jafaircl/gatsby-plugin-amp/README.md

 The components you will need for your AMP templates.
 Read more about the available components [here](https://www.ampproject.org/docs/reference/components).

 **excludedPaths**`{Array<String>}`
 By default, this plugin will create `rel="amphtml"` links in all pages.
 If there are pages you would like to not have those links, include them here.
 You may use glob patterns in your strings (e.g. `/admin/*`). *this may go away if a way can be found to programatically exclude pages based on whether or not they have an AMP equivalent.
-But for now, this will work*
+But for now, this will work*.

 **includedPaths**`{Array<String>}`
 By default, this plugin will create `rel="amphtml"` links in all pages.
 If, you would instead like to whitelist pages, include them here.
 You may use glob patterns in your strings (e.g. `/blog/*`). *this may go away if a way can be found to programatically exclude pages based on whether or not they have an AMP equivalent.
-But for now, this will work*
+But for now, this will work*.

 **pathIdentifier** `{String}`
 The url segment which identifies AMP pages.
-If your regular page is at `http://www.example.com/blog/my-awesome-post` and your AMP page is at `http://www.example.com/blog/my-awesome-post/amp/`, your pathIdentifier should be `/amp/`
+If your regular page is at `http://www.example.com/blog/my-awesome-post` and your AMP page is at `http://www.example.com/blog/my-awesome-post/amp/`, your pathIdentifier should be `/amp/`.

 **relAmpHtmlPattern** `{String}`
 The url pattern for your `rel="amphtml"` links.
 If your AMP pages follow the pattern `http://www.example.com/my-awesome-post/amp/`, the value for this should be `{{canonicalBaseUrl}}{{pathname}}{{pathIdentifier}}`.